Thomas-Walker-Lynch/project-enviroment/README.md

     This replaces any other script you might be accustom to for entering a ‘virtual environment’.

-    This following command will open a new shell with the environment setup for the project.
+    This following command will open a new shell with the environment in that shell setup for the project.

     ‘start’ runs your .bashrc file and cds to ~/repos/<project_path>.
-It sources `~/bin/<project>.sh` to setup the environment.
+It sources `~/repos/bin/<project>.sh` to setup the environment.

     if <project_path> is not given, then <project_path> is set to <project>.